STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 Each sub-committee shall comprise up to eight members selected from among the Membership by the Chair.

 The President of the Club is an ex-officio and supernumerary member of each sub-committee and may appoint one of the Vice Presidents to attend meetings in his/her place.

-All members of a sub-committee are eligible to vote on all motions put by its chairman.
+All members of a sub-committee are eligible to vote on all motions put by its chair.
 Voting shall be by a simple majority of those present and eligible to vote.
-A sub-committee may co-opt any Member for one or more specific meetings at the discretion of its chairman.
+A sub-committee may co-opt any Member for one or more specific meetings at the discretion of its chair.
 A co-opted member is not entitled to vote and shall not become a member of the sub-committee.

 A sub-committee may incur reasonable expenses of a type and up to a limit previously agreed by the Club Treasurer.

 Any Member may write to the chairman of a sub-committee asking to attend a meeting of that sub-committee in order to make suggestions relating to matters within its remit.
 The request must be accompanied by a written summary of the Member’s suggestions and may be rejected on reasonable grounds, including that the matter is capable of being dealt with in writing.

 The President may recommend to the Committee which members of the Club should sit on each of the sub-committees, but the Chair of the Committee shall make the final decision as he/she sees fit.

 6. Coggins and Eagles

 The Club has a Coggins ski group for children aged 7 to 12 years who are the children of Members, for which it is entitled to make a charge.
 Coggins groups shall be led by a qualified instructor retained by the Club.
 Participants are required to be of a standard to ski red runs with confidence.